 When did you last eat out for lunch?
 The average person takes less than 30 minutes to eat lunch, and according to a BUPA survey, it’s affecting productivity.
 So let’s get lunch back on the menu!

-So when you do have the chance to eat lunch, do you treat yourself?
+When you do have the chance to eat lunch, do you treat yourself?
 Taking afternoon tea as a treat just grows and grows, but why not lunch?
 We’ve found it an amazing way to try a Michelin-starred restaurant for under £30 or to try out another to see whether an evening meal will tempt us.
 Here are three different suggestions for lunch.

 Singing for our lunch at Henry’s Bath